Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Conclusions and Observational Prospects

-In this work we have explored a charged black-hole solution arising from the simultaneous presence of a Kalb-Ramond (KR) three-form condensate and ModMax nonlinear electrodynamics, focusing on the physical implications of the resulting branch structure.
+In this work we have explored a charged BH solution arising from the simultaneous presence of a KR three-form condensate and ModMax NED, focusing on the physical implications of the resulting branch structure.
 The motivation behind this study was twofold.
-On one hand, both ingredients are well motivated independently: the Kalb-Ramond field naturally appears in string-inspired effective theories and induces controlled Lorentz-symmetry-breaking effects, while ModMax electrodynamics represents the unique conformal and duality-invariant deformation of Maxwell theory.
-On the other hand, their combined impact on black-hole physics has remained largely unexplored, despite the fact that each sector modifies gravity in a distinct and potentially observable way.
-Our aim was therefore to assess whether their interplay leads merely to quantitative corrections, or instead to qualitatively new physical behavior.
+On one hand, both ingredients are well motivated independently: the KR field naturally appears in string-inspired effective theories and induces controlled LSB effects, while ModMax electrodynamics represents the unique conformal and duality-invariant deformation of Maxwell theory.
+Moreover, in heterotic string compactifications the KR two-form and nonlinear gauge corrections arise at the same order in the string-length expansion, so their joint treatment captures the qualitative features of a broad class of string-motivated corrections to electrovacuum gravity without introducing additional complexity from dilaton dynamics or higher-curvature terms.
+On the other hand, their combined impact on BH physics has remained largely unexplored, despite the fact that each sector modifies gravity in a distinct and potentially observable way.
+Our aim was therefore to assess whether their joint presence leads merely to quantitative corrections, or instead to qualitatively new physical behavior.

-The resulting KR-ModMax black hole is governed, beyond mass and charge, by three deformation parameters: the Lorentz-symmetry-breaking parameter $\ell$, the ModMax nonlinearity parameter $\gamma$, and the discrete branch selector $\zeta=\pm1$.
+The resulting KR-ModMax BH is governed, beyond mass and charge, by three deformation parameters: the LSB parameter $\ell$, the ModMax nonlinearity parameter $\gamma$, and the discrete branch selector $\zeta=\pm1$.
 A central outcome of our analysis is that the branch parameter $\zeta$ acts as a genuine physical discriminator.
-Already at the level of the spacetime geometry, the ordinary branch ($\zeta=+1$) admits the familiar hierarchy of non-extremal, extremal, and naked configurations, while the phantom branch ($\zeta=-1$) generically supports a single-horizon structure.
+Already at the level of the spacetime geometry, the ordinary branch ($\zeta=+1$) admits the familiar hierarchy of non-extremal, extremal, and NS configurations, while the phantom branch ($\zeta=-1$) generically supports a single-horizon structure.
 This geometric distinction propagates coherently through all physical sectors that we investigated, providing a unifying theme for the entire analysis.